If you're suffering from digestive system problems, you're not alone.

 - Healthy fats like ghee, coconut oil, and pastured meats, plus animal fats like lard and tallow are good for your gut!
 Cook your eggs and veggies in these fats and try to get some at each meal.
 “Grass-fed, organic butter also contains anti-microbial fatty acids including butyric acid, which has strong anti-fungal effects.
 Coconut oil and butter are not only anti-microbial, but they also help heal the lining of the gut; therefore, they are preferred for cooking, baking or eating right off the spoon.”
 (From How to Restore Digestive Health by Jordan Rubin.)

 - If you do all of the above and are not feeling better, you may need to look into the “big guns”, the GAPS Diet, to heal your gut and strengthen your immune system.

-- Have you read the book, The Maker's Diet, with the story of how Jordan Rubin healed himself of Crohns Disease with diet?
+- Have you read the book, The Maker's Diet, with the story of how Jordan Rubin healed himself of Crohns Disease by changing his diet?

-- For some nutritious probiotic foods to build up your healthy gut flora more, if you can tolerate dairy, try making yogurt or kefir!
+- For some nutritious probiotic foods to build up your healthy gut flora more, try some homemade sauerkraut (or find some at the store that is raw, not pasteurized, preferably organic).
+If you can tolerate dairy, try making yogurt or kefir!
 Here's where to get starters and detailed instructions.
 Or read my post about how easy it is to make dairy kefir and how to make yogurt.

 Reminder: I'm not a doctor, seek professional help when implementing any natural remedies.
 Always use common sense.